-Shontavia Johnson, the first tenured African-American woman on the Drake University Law School faculty, is the Kern Family Chair in Intellectual Property Law and Director of the Intellectual Property Law Center.
+Shontavia Johnson, the first tenured African-American woman on the Drake University Law School faculty, serves as the Kern Family Chair in Intellectual Property Law and Director of the Intellectual Property Law Center.
 She teaches Introduction to Intellectual Property, Trademark and Unfair Competition Law, Internet Law, Entertainment Law, and Property Law.
 She was recently placed on the prestigious Fulbright Specialist roster and was named one of the Top 40 Young Lawyers in America by the American Bar Association.

-Shontavia is also the founder and managing attorney of Jackson Johnson LLC, a boutique law firm serving entrepreneurs and entertainers.
+Shontavia also founded and manages Jackson Johnson LLC, a boutique law firm serving entrepreneurs and entertainers.
 She frequently counsels clients in all areas of intellectual property law and consults with clients on entrepreneurial growth and development.
 She is registered to practice before the United States Patent and Trademark Office and a licensed mediator and arbitrator.

 Shontavia’s publications have appeared in the Berkeley Technology Law Review, the Michigan Telecommunications and Technology Law Review, the John Marshall Review of Intellectual Property Law, and the Arkansas Law Review.
 In 2014, Shontavia’s article, Trademark Territoriality in Cyberspace: An Internet Framework for Common Law Trademarks, was awarded the International Trademark Association Ladas Memorial Award, a competition that identifies the best article in the world on a trademark law topic.